 Follow the steps below to get the knowledge of using custom fields within the Posts widget from the JetElements plugin.
 You will be able to manage the meta boxes and posts and build the layout that suits your needs.
-Make sure you installed any plugin, allowing to add meta boxes and assigning them to Post types.
+Make sure you installed any plugin, allowing you to add meta boxes and assigning them to Post types.
 In our tutorial, we used the JetEngine plugin.

 1 Step — Create a meta field

-First of all, you have to create a new meta field or meta box with fields and assign it to the Posts type you want to display on the page.
+First of all, you have to create a new custom field or meta box with fields and assign it to the Posts type you want to display on the page.
 If you need a hint – go through our Custom Meta Field of Custom Meta Box creation tutorials.

 Copy the meta field ID, you will need it a little further.

 Don’t forget to fill the meta field with information.
 You will have to open every post and do it manually.